(Last UPDATED 1/5/2021) Description of the free monthly City of Sacramento Urban Cycling 101 Classes, and the updated Sacramento Bikeway User Map.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

-The first thing covered was the law relating to lights and reflectors.
+The first thing covered in class was the law relating to lights and reflectors.
 A white headlight, rear red reflector, and side reflectors are required by law.
 The instructor also strongly encouraged us to have a red solid or flashing red rear light and a bike bell as a means to communicate with those around us.

 Other laws specifically address brakes, handlebars and bicycle size.
 A bicycle must have a brake that allows an operator to execute a one-braked-wheel skid on dry, level, clean pavement; handlebars must not be higher than the rider’s shoulders; and, the bike must be small enough for the rider to stop, support it with one foot on the ground, and start safely.